noobtronics/noobtronics_media/src/products/arduino-microcontrollers/arduino-uno.md

 ## Package Contents <a name="Package-Contents"></a>
 - Arduino Uno Microcontroller Board
 - USB Cable
-- Pinout Diagram (only in Made in India)
+- Instruction Manual and Pinout Diagram (only in Made in India)

 ## Datasheet <a name="Datasheet"></a>
 - <a href="/media/ic/atmega328p/ATmega328P_Datasheet.pdf" target="_blank" rel="nofollow">Download ATmega328 Datasheet PDF</a>